publishpress/PublishPress-Blocks/readme.txt

 We reply to every question about the editor on the forum here, just ask :)

-= Does Advanced Gutenberg slowing down my website? = The plugin have almost NO impact on page load, it's only loaded during the edition process.
+= Does Advanced Gutenberg slowing down my website? = The plugin has almost NO impact on page load, it's only loaded during the edition process.

 = Is Advanced Gutenberg free? =
-Yes totally free of charge.
+Yes, totally free of charge.

 = Can I translate Advanced Gutenberg plugin? =
 Yes, and that's really easy!
 JU Translation is a translation tool included in all our WordPress plugins: get, share and manage your extensions translations from a visual and easy to use interface!
 You'll find it in the Advanced Gutenberg settings menu